 Migration steps

-Not for: Skip Coda if Airtable's extension ecosystem is doing real work; Coda's packs are smaller.
+Not for: Skip Coda if Airtable's extension catalog is doing real work; Coda's packs are smaller.

 Strengths